AELE LAW LIBRARY OF CASE SUMMARIES:

 Corrections Law for Jails, Prisons and Detention Facilities

-the Eleventh Amendment extended to the deputy's denial of his dietary request.
+from damages under the Eleventh Amendment extended to the deputy's denial of

-The county sheriff derived his powers from the state under Georgia law
+his dietary request.
+The county sheriff derived his powers from the state under

-and was largely independent of the county, and the providing of food to
+Georgia law and was largely independent of the county, and the providing of

-county jail inmates was a state function under a Georgia statute.
-The deputy's
+food to county jail inmates was a state function under a Georgia statute.
+The

 Three defendants (a medical director, chief operating officer, and registered dietician) in a civilly-committed person's civil rights lawsuit were properly denied qualified immunity on the claim for violation of his constitutional right to adequate nutrition.
 He presented evidence from which a jury could find that he lost 11 pounds in less than two months and that his bag lunches frequently lacked items as punishment for alleged behavior violations.
 Further, he allegedly at times received only 1200 calories per day rather than the recommended 2000.
 The right to adequate nutrition was clearly established, and these three defendants knew of the plaintiff's complaints and had authority to change his meals.
 The appeals court also held, however, that the evidence against two other defendants did not show deliberate indifference.
 Ingrassia v.
 Dicknette, #14-3358, 2016 U.S. App.
 Lexis 10637 (8th Cir.).